Welcome to Woodland Way!

 The stairs have a night light feature, press the big button twice to activate it.
 You can adjust the brightness of the night light with the smaller buttons, too.

-One night light outside the bathroom door turns on/off automatically … it is also the WiFi, so if you unplug it, your wireless access will drop considerably.
+The night light outside the bathroom door turns on/off automatically … it is also the WiFi, so if you unplug it, your wireless access will drop considerably.
+If you would like the light to stay off at night, let me know, as I can control that remotely.

 Each room has a Daikin mini-split that does both heating and A/C, with separate temperature controls.